anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster03.md

 - Configure the search head
   - http://docs.splunk.com/Documentation/Splunk/latest/Indexer/Configurethesearchhead

-Lab Exercise 3   - Migrate to Multisite Cluster
+### Lab Exercise 3   - Migrate to Multisite Cluster

 - Time: 45 - 50 minutes
 - Tasks:
-  -
-Migrate the single-site master node to the multisite mode
+  - Migrate the single-site master node to the multisite mode
-  -
-Migrate the existing peer nodes and add a new peer
+  - Migrate the existing peer nodes and add a new peer
-  -
-To configure site2, convert the 3rd peer (IDX3) and bring up a new peer (IDX4)
+  - To configure site2, convert the 3rd peer (IDX3) and bring up a new peer (IDX4)
-  -
-Convert SH1 to site1 search head and add SH2 to site2
+  - Convert SH1 to site1 search head and add SH2 to site2
-  -
-Test the indexer site failover scenario ê Stop site1 processes ê Check the cluster status and verify the search affinity
+  - Test the indexer site failover scenario
+    - Stop site1 processes ê Check the cluster status and verify the search affinity

-Lab Exercise 3   - Migrate to Multisite Cluster (cont.)
+### Lab Exercise 3   - Migrate to Multisite Cluster (cont.)

 Your Computer
 x = Your student ID 8?89 = splunkd-port
 Indexer Cluster (10.0.x.1)